 Peel the potatoes and cut into 1cm-thick chips.
 Parboil the chips in boiling salted water for 8 to 10 minutes, or until soft but keeping their shape.

-Heat a deep-fryer to 180ºC or fill a deep saucepan to three-quarters full with vegetable oil over a high heat.
+Heat a deep-fryer to 180°C or fill a deep saucepan to three-quarters full with vegetable oil over a high heat.
 For safety, clear the kitchen and never leave hot oil unattended.
-To test when the oil has reached the required temperature, drop in a cube of bread – at 180ºC it will turn golden in 10 seconds.
+To test when the oil has reached the required temperature, drop in a cube of bread – at 180°C it will turn golden in 10 seconds.

 Or if you're in a posh mood, drizzle them lightly with truffle oil (combine with olive oil if it’s very strong) and finely grate over the Parmesan.
 Serve nice and hot.